The Majorettes: Plot

+Jeff survives, albeit sedated and in shock.
 Some time later, the sheriff watches from a distance as a coach trains a young group of elementary school girls to be majorettes.

 Production

 The Majorettes was filmed between October and November 1985, with principal photography occurring at Cornell High School in the Pittsburgh suburb of Coraopolis, with additional filming at the Fox Chapel Yacht Club.
 Its production budget was estimated at $85,000.
 The football coach was played by then head-coach of the Cornell Raiders, Wilbert Roncone (billed as "Wilbur Roncone").

 Release

 The film was released theatrically in Europe in March 1987 under the title One by One, though as of February 1987, the film had not secured a theatrical distributor in the United States; at the time, Russo and Hinzman were in negotiation for a home video distribution deal with Vestron Video.
 Vestron released the film on VHS on August 17, 1988.

 Critical response

 Critic Jim Harper wrote of the film: "About halfway through... the film stops being a slasher movie and swings into action-thriller territory, with chase sequences explosions and gunfights.
 Not that it makes the film more interesting.
 The kills are mostly bloodless and the suspense non-existent.
 Bill Hinzman (the first zombie in Night of the Living Dead) handles the direction pretty well but the script is pretty dumb."